unocss/unocss/packages/vite/README.md

 Since `Web Components` uses `Shadow DOM`, there is no way to style content directly from a global stylesheet (unless you use `custom css vars`, those will penetrate the `Shadow DOM`), you need to inline the generated css by the plugin into the `Shadow DOM` style.

 To inline the generated css, you only need to configure the plugin mode to `shadow-dom` and include `@unocss-placeholder` magic placeholder on each web component style css block.
+If you are defining your Web Components in Vue SFCs and want to define custom styles alongside UnoCSS, you can wrap placeholder in a CSS comment to avoid syntax errors in your IDE.

 ###### `per-module` (Experimental)